-The Leftovers ended a year ago last week and its final episode is my favourite episode of television of all time.
-It’s an antidote to despair, a lit match in a darkening world, a chance for hope and healing and the possibility that, in the end, however trite it sounds, love might just conquer all.
+The Leftovers ended a year ago last week.
+Its final episode is an antidote to despair, a lit match in a darkening world, a hand outstretched towards hope and healing and the possibility that, in the end, however trite it sounds, love might just conquer all.

 But what I found most moving was the way that The Leftovers, which like many “quality” American television dramas is mostly about a middle aged heterosexual white man in crisis, relinquishes male subjectivity in its final episode.
 Writers Damon Lindelof, Tom Spezialy and Tom Perrotta and director Mimi Leder permitted a woman to be at the centre of the story in the form of Nora Durst, played by the astonishing Carrie Coon.